“What a force to be reckoned with…

 Paul began recording at home, in 2004.
 His records feature programmed drums and bass, acoustic and electric guitars, brass, blues harp and vocal harmonies, as a marked contrast to his one guitar – one voice live show.
 Paul’s songs combine crisp guitar patterns with passionate vocals, in creating irresistibly catchy acoustic rock.

-In 2008, Paul wrote what he regards as his grand opus – his rock opera, “Bewilderment”, which over ten years later, is in the process of being recorded.
+In 2008, Paul wrote what he regards as his grand opus – his rock opera, “Bewilderment”, which over a decade later, is still in the process of being recorded.
 An ambitious project, which kept finding itself on the back burner, and in fact Paul found it such a creative millstone that it took him seven years to feel able to write new material.
 That renewed creativity came in 2016, with a batch of new songs, including a song for each of Paul’s three sons and a collaboration with a class of school children.